abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 }
 ```

 Now you can use the components on your page.
-For example it's added into `Index.cshtml` under the `PublicWeb\Pages\Products`
+For example it's added into `Index.cshtml` under `PublicWeb\Pages\Products`
 ```csharp
 @using @using Volo.CmsKit.Public.Web.Pages.CmsKit.Shared.Components.Commenting